-All land within mining leases must be valued as part of the mine under the appropriate Act land value basis of 14F, unless the land is separately occupied.
+All land within mining leases must be valued as part of the mine under the appropriate Act land value basis 14F and 14F(4) unless the land is separately occupied.

-Where part of a mine is separately occupied for a purpose other than mining section 14F(3) of the Act applies.
+Where part of a mine is separately occupied for a purpose other than mining, section 14F(3) of the Act applies.